calligraffiti/cookiecutter-fountain/README.md

   * [Wrap `>= 0.3.1`](https://github.com/Wraparound/wrap/wiki)

-## Using Fountain-cookiecutter - a cookiecutter template for Fountain screenplays
+## Using Cookiecutter-Fountain - a cookiecutter template for Fountain screenplays

 Simply run the cookiecutter command line interface:

 ```
-cookiecutter gh:calligraffiti/fountain-cookiecutter
+cookiecutter gh:calligraffiti/cookiecutter-fountain
 ```

 This will start an interactive prompt that will configure and generate your screenplay project.